 - Have a pending criminal matter and have completed all conditions of your probation.

-- Including successful completion of any court-ordered programs such as alcohol or drug education and
+- Successful completion of any court-ordered programs such as alcohol or drug education. and

 - Have paid restitution if ordered.